UppermanJ/ContactsApi/README.md

 * Client layer:
   * Authenticate User
-  * Recieve Data from the User
+  * Receive Data from the User
   * Format that Data for the Services
   * Retrieve Data from Services
   * Return Data to User in a way appropriate for it's context